 This mandate was requested and lobbied for by student activists, student government, and staff experts.

-If you did not attend Eagle Summit, the Wellness Center will contact you with a request that you attend one of several make up sessions.
-Make up sessions are typically scheduled throughout the semester, and are offered on both week nights and weekends.
-You will have ample time to attend a make up session.
+If you did not attend Eagle Summit, the Health Promotion and Advocacy Center will contact you with a request that you attend one of several makeup sessions.
+Makeup sessions are typically scheduled throughout the semester, and are offered on both week nights and weekends.
+You will have ample time to attend a makeup session.

 Students that do not attend an Empower AU workshop will be referred to Student Conduct for sanctioning.
 Luckily, the sanction for missing Empower AU is simply to attend a make up workshop.